All Episodes

 Let's just go to post with this thing.

-You don't want to fight with anybody over anything.
+We don't want to fight with anybody over anything.

 We've got a pretty good demographic deck.

-We kind of get we like winning presidential elections.
+We kind of get, we like winning presidential elections.

 She's popular.